2020-07-10

 I think we'll be able to reach Dragonbridge of even Solitud tonight.
 Tomorrow morning, I'll consult with Sybille and then I'll negotiate with the jarl and the thanes and then we'll summon General Tullius to the palace.
 (The jarl is formally higher-ranking than he.)
 Yeah, and we'd better not just run past Morthal but drop in and have a little chat with the new jarl Sorli, just to sound out her mood.

 Before we can leave, though, we have to help kill a troll who is attacking people near the inn.
 My followers would have probably managed by themselves, but I rush to their help and actually fire the fatal shot.
 Unfortunately, the troll has already killed one town guard.
+How a troll got so confused that he ran deep into a human settlement, I can't imagine.

 Now we can leave.